-2. Pilot Project 3.3a: Sensor controlled riveting process (scenario 1) and model-based assembly assistance and inspection (scenario 2)
+2. Pilot Project 3.3a: Sensor controlled riveting process (scenario 1) and Model based assembly assistance and inspection (scenario 2)

-The pilot project 3.3a partners have carried out a potential analysis of the relevant manufacturing processes from the user and utilization point of view.
-Here, the representative end users FED and UkrRIAT have defined the technological topics that are of particular relevance for improving competitiveness in Ukrainian aircraft manufacturing.
+The Pilot Project 3.3a partners carried out a potential analysis of the relevant manufacturing processes from the user and utilization point of view.
+Here, the representative end users FED and UkrRIAT defined the technological topics that were of particular relevance for improving competitiveness in Ukrainian aircraft manufacturing.

-As a result of this process, two scenarios have been defined: sensor controlled riveting process (scenario 1) and model-based assembly assistance and inspection (scenario 2).
+As a result of this process, two scenarios were defined: sensor controlled riveting process (scenario 1) and model based assembly assistance and inspection (scenario 2).
 For both scenarios test cases and the requirements for the process improvements were examined.